jdgarwick/SonicPi/README.md

 One of the most rewarding and fun aspects of Sonic Pi is the ability to easily add studio effects to your sounds.
-For example, you may wish to add some reverb to parts of your piece, or some echo or perhaps even distort or wobble your basslines.
+For example, you may wish to add some reverb to parts of your piece, or some echo or even distort or wobble your basslines.

 Sonic Pi provides a very simple yet powerful way of adding FX.
 It even